elastxy/elastxy-framework/docs/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Update the documentation with details of new features, changes to interfaces (especially public APIs), new environment variables or parameters.
 3. Increase the version numbers to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+For the versions available, see the [tags on this repository](https://github.com/elastxy/elastxy-framework/tags).
 4. You may merge the Pull Request in once you have the sign-off of the repository owner, or if you do not have permission to do that, you may request the reviewer to merge it for you.

 ### NOTE: about point 2, exception applies until Author won't publish clear and complete documentation structure.
 In the meanwhile, documenting PR will be enough.